-Note2: Expected price volatility rate was estimated by using the daily historical stock price volatility of FIC Global, Inc for the three months preceding the grant date.

-- C. Cash-settled share-based payments granted by the Company's parent company, FIC Global, Inc. to the Company's employees are vested immediately on the grant date and are fully recognized as expense at fair value on the grant date and the capital surplus are adjusted. - D. Expenses incurred on share-based payment transactions are shown below:
+- Note : Expected price volatility rate was estimated by using the historical price volatility of daily closing price of the Company and FIC Global, Inc for the three months preceding the grant date. - C. Cash-settled share-based payments granted by the Company's parent company, FIC Global, Inc., to the Company's employees are vested immediately on the grant date and are fully recognized as expense at fair value on the grant date and the capital surplus are adjusted. - D. Expenses incurred on share-based payment transactions are shown below:

-Year ended December 31
+Years ended December 31

-2023 2022
+2024 2023

-Equity-settled \$ 5,903 \$ 463
+Equity-settled \$ 26,474 \$ 5,903

-Cash-settled 5,000 -
+Cash-settled - 5,000

-\$ 10,903 \$ 463
+\$ 26,474 \$ 10,903

-(11) Share capital
+(10) Share capital

-A. As of December 31, 2023, the Group's authorized capital was \$1,500,000, consisting of 150,000 thousand shares of ordinary stock (including 3,500 thousand shares reserved for employee stock options), and the paid-in capital was \$750,000 with a par value of \$10 (in dollars) per share.
+A. As of December 31, 2024, the Company's authorized capital was \$1,500,000, consisting of 150,000 thousand shares of ordinary stock (including 3,500 thousand shares reserved for employee stock options), and the paid-in capital was \$860,000 with a par value of \$10 (in dollars) per share.
 All proceeds from shares issued have been collected.

-Movements in the number of the Group's ordinary shares outstanding are as follows (share in thousands):
+Movements in the number of the Group's ordinary shares outstanding are as follows (shares in thousands):

-2023 2022
+2024 2023

-At January 1 \$ 75,000 \$ 60,000
+At January 1 75,000 75,000

-Cash capital increase - 15,000
+Cash capital increase 11,000 -

-At December 31 \$ 75,000 \$ 75,000
+At December 31 86,000 75,000

-B. On June 24, 2022, the Board of Directors of the Group resolved to raise additional cash through issuing 15,000 thousand ordinary shares with a par value of \$10 (in dollars) per share, at an issuance price of \$20 (in dollars) per share.
-The total issuance consideration was \$300,000.
-The effective date of the capital increase was set on August 3, 2022 and the registration had been completed on September 1, 2022.
+B. On March 13, 2024, the Board of Directors of the Company resolved to raise additional cash through issuing 11,000 thousand ordinary shares with a par value of \$10 (in dollars) per share.
+The above-mentioned capital increase included public underwriting, competitive auction and employee subscription.
+The subscription price of public underwriting and employee subscription was NT\$65 (in dollars) per share, and the weighted-average price of competitive auction was NT\$84.76 (in dollars) per share.
+The effective date of the capital increase was set on May 14, 2024 and the registration had been completed on July 9, 2024.

-(12) Capital surplus
+(11) Capital surplus

 Pursuant to the R.O.C.
-Group Act, capital surplus arising from paid-in capital in excess of par value on issuance of common stocks and donations can be used to cover accumulated deficit or to issue new stocks or cash to shareholders in proportion to their share ownership, provided that the Group has no accumulated deficit.
+Company Act, capital surplus arising from paid-in capital in excess of par value on issuance of common stocks and donations can be used to cover accumulated deficit or to issue new stocks or cash to shareholders in proportion to their share ownership, provided that the Group has no accumulated deficit.
 Further, the R.O.C.
 Securities and Exchange Act requires that the amount of capital surplus to be capitalized mentioned above should not exceed 10% of the paid-in capital each year.
 Capital surplus should not be used to cover accumulated deficit unless the legal reserve is insufficient.

-(13) Retained earnings
+(12) Retained earnings